-Term Definition Prime Minister's Prizes for Science Collectively refers to all prizes awarded under this program which include: • five prizes for achievements in scientific research and research-based innovation: Prime Minister's Prize for Science Prime Minister's Prize for Innovation Frank Fenner Prize for Life Scientist of the Year Malcolm McIntosh Prize for Physical Scientist of the Year Prize for New Innovators; one prize for the practice of Aboriginal and Torres Strait Islander knowledge systems: Aboriginal and Torres Strait Islander Knowledge Systems Prize; and two prizes for excellence in science teaching: Prime Minister's Prize for Excellence in Science Teaching in Primary Schools Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools. prize money The monetary prize made available by the Commonwealth of Australia to prize recipients under the program. prize recipient An individual, a member of a team, or a community group that has been awarded the Aboriginal and Torres Strait Islander Knowledge Systems Prize.
+Term Definition personal information As defined in the Privacy Act 1988 (Cth): Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Prime Minister's Prizes for Science Collectively refers to all prizes awarded under this program which include: • five prizes for achievements in scientific research and research-based innovation: Prime Minister's Prize for Science Prime Minister's Prize for Innovation Frank Fenner Prize for Life Scientist of the Year Malcolm McIntosh Prize for Physical Scientist of the Year Prize for New Innovators; one prize for the practice of Aboriginal and Torres Strait Islander knowledge systems: Aboriginal and Torres Strait Islander Knowledge Systems Prize; and two prizes for excellence in science teaching: Prime Minister's Prize for Excellence in Science Teaching in Primary Schools Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools. prize money The monetary prize made available by the Commonwealth of Australia to prize recipients under the program. prize recipient An individual or a member of a team that has been awarded a Science Prize. professional qualifications Qualifications attested by evidence of formal qualifications or professional experience and can include post-academic training or experience required for the right to practise.
 Program Delegate A Manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program.

-Term Definition supporter An individual identified by the nominator as someone who will support the nomination.
+Term Definition Request Not to Assess A nominator has the opportunity to nominate up to three persons whom they do not wish to be selected as an independent referee by completing and submitting a 'Request Not to Assess' in the Stage 1 nomination form.
+The Program Delegate has discretion about whether a 'Request Not to Assess' is accepted. supporter An individual identified by the nominator as someone who will support the nomination.
 They must be personally knowledgeable of the nominated achievement and be able to offer informed opinions about its significance.
 The supporter's role is to provide supporting views on the nominee's achievements against the assessment criteria.
-One supporter must be an Indigenous person from the community and/or place associated with the knowledge systems being practiced as part of the nominated project.
-At least one supporter should be able to confirm the Indigeneity of each nominee and this supporter must be Indigenous.
-One additional Indigenous person may be identified by the nominator for the sole purpose of confirming the Indigeneity of the nominee(s).
-A supporter cannot be a close family member of the nominee or have a role in the nominated project (excluding the supporter who is a knowledge holder from the knowledge system being practiced in the project).
+A supporter cannot be a close family member of the nominee or have a role in the nominated project.